Mexican National Championships: Mexican National Heavyweight Championship (1926–)

 The Mexican National Heavyweight Championship is the oldest actively promotion championship in the world, created in 1926 it predates the NWA Worlds Heavyweight Championship that was created in 1948 and is the oldest US based championship.
-The first champion was Fransisco Aguayo, winning the championship at a time where most wrestling shows were promoted by US-based promoters.
+The first champion was Francisco Aguayo, winning the championship at a time where most wrestling shows were promoted by US-based promoters.
 In 1933, Salvador Lutteroth formed Empresa Mexicana de Lucha Libre ("Mexican Wrestling Enterprise"; EMLL) and was granted permission by the Mexico City Boxing and Wrestling Commission for the control of the Mexican National Heavyweight Championship.
 In 1992, then-reigning champion Rayo de Jalisco Jr. left EMLL to join the newly created Asistencia Asesoría y Administración (AAA), taking the heavyweight championship with him to AAA.
 When Héctor Garza died while champion in 2013, it became inactive, with no champion holding the title for four years.
 In October 2017, Consejo Mundial de Lucha Libre ("World Wrestling Council"; CMLL, formerly EMLL) brought the championship back under their control.